Lemon And Elderflower Marmalade: With A Lemony Taste.

 6. Meanwhile, sterilize 6 x 450g jars by washing them in hot soapy water, rinsing well, and placing them in a low oven at 150°C/Fan 130°C/Gas Mark 2 for 10 minutes.

 7. Test the marmalade for setting point.
 To check, remove the saucepan from the heat, spoon a little marmalade onto a cold plate and leave for 2 minutes – it should wrinkle softly when your finger is pushed over the surface.
 If this point has not been reached, return the saucepan to the heat and continue to boil for another 2-3 minutes.
 Test as before until setting point is reached.
-(You may need to test several times, though be patient, as this testing is crucial to achieve the correct consistency).
+(You may need to test several times, though be patient, as this testing is crucial to achieving the correct consistency).

 8. Allow the marmalade to settle for 10 minutes, then pour it into the hot sterilized jars.
 Leave to cool, then seal and label.
 Store in a cool place for up to 1 year.